image description

 Not sure what course will give the right qualification for a job?

-• what things the job does
+• What things the job does

-• what training you would need to do with the names of some courses to search for (you can follow the link or just use the course name to explore the TAFE NSW website)
+• What training you would need to do with the names of some courses to search for (you can follow the link or just use the course name to explore the TAFE NSW website)

-• the skills that employers are looking for in workers
+• The skills that employers are looking for in workers

-• the names of some related occupations and what you and could get paid (when qualified)
+• The names of some related occupations and what you and could get paid (when qualified)

 Job guides